What’s the Problem?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Marketside Salad Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cyclospora infection cases in all 50 states.

 If you or a loved one had symptoms of food poisoning after eating a recalled salad, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a lawsuit and our food poisoning lawyers can help.